AI Use Cases/Manufacturing

 This does not replace demand planners; it changes what they spend time on

 The system surfaces recommendations and flags risks, but procurement managers approve or override before POs are submitted.
-Planners who expect full automation will be disappointed; planners who are currently spending 30-40% of their time firefighting allocation conflicts will find the shift to exception-based review genuinely different.
+Planners who expect full automation will be disappointed; planners currently buried in allocation-conflict firefighting will find the shift to exception-based review genuinely different.
 Change management with the procurement team is as important as the technical integration.

 Frequently Asked Questions